What is Glaucoma?

 - Cornea thickness: A person’s actual eye pressure must be adjusted according to his/her cornea thickness.

-- Angle assessment: How open or narrow a person’s angles will contribute to his/her glaucoma risk.
+- Angle assessment: How open or narrow a person’s angles will contribute to his/her risk.

-- Optic nerve appearance: By looking at the optic nerve, a well-trained eye specialist will be able to assess the risk of glaucoma.
-A healthy optic nerve has optimal color and thickness; while a glaucomatous optic nerve has pallor and thinning of the nerve rims.
+- Optic nerve appearance: By looking at the optic nerve, most well-trained eye specialists or eye doctors will be able to assess the risk of glaucoma.
+A healthy optic nerve has optimal color and thickness; while a glaucomatous one has pallor and thinning of the nerve rims.

 How is Glaucoma Treated?